December 23 - 29, 2012: Issue 90

 This painting is not on display where we can see it at present; hopefully someone will organise an Art Exhibition of Historical Pittwater paintings soon; each aspect of Pittwater, and its changes, have been captured by artists lone gone and still here;

 ART EXHIBITION.
 MR ROBERT JOHNSON'S LANDSCAPES.
-Mr. Robert Johnson, who has an attractive collection of landscapes oil view at the Grosvenor Galleries, George-street, displays in these oil painting, a fine feeling for colour and composition.
-There is a brilliant texture, as well as individuality, In "At the Green Frog, Church Point," a sun-splashed scene near Newport, in which the steep, rocky slope and the trees to the left all converge naturally to the red-roofed house on the hill, the central point of Interest.
+Mr. Robert Johnson, who has an attractive collection of landscapes on view at the Grosvenor Galleries, George-street, displays in these oil painting, a fine feeling for colour and composition.
+There is a brilliant texture, as well as individuality.
+In "At the Green Frog, Church Point," a sun-splashed scene near Newport, in which the steep, rocky slope and the trees to the left all converge naturally to the red-roofed house on the hill, the central point of Interest.
 ART EXHIBITION.
 (1927, August 30).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 12. Retrieved from http://nla.gov.au/nla.news-article16400523

 PAINTING AT OLD GREEN FROG CHURCH POINT' BY ROBERT JOHNSON(1890-1964); purchased by Federal Government; $ 8,500 oil on cardboard mounted on board, 37.0 x 45.0 cm now at National Gallery of Australia, Canberra.
+Copy of this, courtesy of the NGA, above.

 Mr Alford passed away in 1947;